MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/symbols/readme.txt

 }

 #### There are also a number of rendering options.
-#### By default, the symbol is on the right of the card when it is a back face (that is, when it is linked to a front face),
+#### By default, the symbol is on the right when the card is both a back face (that is, when it is linked to a front face),
-#### and when it is not a modal DFC.
-In all other cases it is on the left.
-To override this behavior, redefine this function.
+#### and at the same time is not a modal DFC.
+In all other cases the symbol is on the left.
-#### It must output either "left" or "right".
+#### To override this behavior, redefine this function.
+It must output either "left" or "right".
 transform_symbol_default_position :=
 {
 	if get_front_face(card) != nil